wccarleton/recmod/README.md

 #> Running MCMC...
 ```

 The second run returned only the MCMC chains as a matrix with the first columns containing samples for the posteriors of the regression coefficients (two in this case corresponding to the two columns of the `X` matrix).
 The remaining columns contain samples of the event times, which will be samples from the calibrated date distributions---these are ordered the same as the radiocarbon dates in the matrix passed as the `dates` argument.
 These MCMC samples can then be plotted in order to check for mixing/convergence and then used to estimate posterior distributions and perform inference.
+As the plots below show, b1 was recovered (is within the 95% credible region) by the REC model MCMC.

 ### MCMC Chain for target regression coefficient